ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 api_instance = OpenapiClient::RecipesApi.new
 id = 1 # Integer | The item's id.
 opts = {
-  number: 10, # Integer | The maximum number of items to return (between 1 and 100).
+  number: 10 # Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
-  limit_license: true # Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 }

 begin